MaureenFromuth/Credit_Risk_Analysis/README.md

 As we can see, the balanced accuracy is the highest of any of the other methodologies, with a score of .9317.
 Diving into the confusion matrix, the true positive and false negative values the best of any of the other models also, with only 8 values identified as false negatives and 93 as true positives.
 The true negatives are also far lower than any of the other models with only 983 identified as high_risk when in fact they are low_risk.
 The precision of this model for high_risk is the highest with a score of .09, but it is still incredibly low.
 The model’s recall for high_risk is also the highest of all the models with a score of .92.
 Finally the F1 score is only slightly higher than the other models with a score of .16, although, it too is still low.

+## Summary

+Although there are many ways to evaluate models, lenders will put a higher weight on false negatives as they do not want to provide a loan to someone who the model assesses as low risk but is actually high risk.
+Therefore, we would put stronger weight on recall for high_risk rather than precision.

+Overall, each of the models performed poorly in precision in predicting high_risk applicants and had a generally high number of false positives.
+Below outlines a high level summary of each of the models:

+- *In general Random Over Sampling performed nearly the same as SMOT with regards to precision and recall in predicting high_risk applicants, with slightly better recall that ROS*
+- *In general SMOTE oversampling performed nearly the same as ROS for precision and recall in predicting high_risk applicants*
+- *In general Cluster Centroid undersampling performed worse than both SMOTE and ROS for precision and recall in predicting high_risk applicants*
+- *In general SMOTEEN combination sampling performed slightly better in terms of accuracy and recall than the other sampling models, but has the second worse score for false positives in predicting high_risk applications*
+- *In general Balanced Random Forest Ensemble performed better in terms of accuracy and precision than the other sampling models.
+It also has the least number of false positives of any model without sacrificing a high true positive rate.*
-*The Easy Ensemble AdaBoost classifier is the highest performant of all the models across all aspects, but it is still very limited in precision for predicting high_risk applicants.*
+- *The Easy Ensemble AdaBoost classifier is the highest performant of all the models across all aspects, but it is still very limited in precision for predicting high_risk applicants.*

+If we look at each of the assessments and summaries of the models above, the Easy Ensemble AdaBoost classifier has the highest recall for high risk applicants and the highest precision, albeit being very low.
+Additionally, it has the best balanced accuracy ratings as well.
+Therefore, the Easy Ensemble AdaBoost classifier is the ideal model for this customer and their use case.